What is removal of condition?

 The Form I-751 petition is usually filed jointly.
-Sometimes USCIS requires the parties to come for an interview.
-When joint filing is not possible, i.e., death, divorce or separation, or abuse, the foreign national spouse can seek a waiver:
+Sometimes, USCIS schedules an interview.
+Interview scheduling is discretionary and the agency does grant greencards frequently without an interview.
+Joint filing is not always possible.
+In case of death, divorce, separation, or abuse, the foreign national spouse can seek a waiver:

 Good faith marriage, or